unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="protected-subject"></a>
 ### 11. Protected Subject

-     Definition...
+> Definition...

-A specialization of Risk Subject associated with a «ControlObjective»
+In ArchiMate, a *Protected Subject* is represented by a specialization of Risk Subject associated with a «ControlObjective»

 **Examples:** XXXX.